tudurom/bsc-thesis/main.typ

 verifies the source code and the dependencies for you, and then verifies the output with a known artefact.

+=== What makes a compiler different from another? <triplets>

+This thesis is centred around differences between compilers resulted from compiling compilers.
+I recognise the fact that this can be thoroughly confusing: many people think of a compiler as the program you use to create other programs;
+less people think about compilers as the products of themselves.
+Identical compilers compiling each other, and now even influencing each other, can only make thinking about them even more difficult.
+It is thus very important to discuss what makes a seemingly similar compiler different from another, to better understand the contents of this thesis.

+In the simplest of terms, a compiler takes source code—written in the language it is designed to support—and converts it to a lower-level format.
+An example can be an x86-64 assembler: it takes source code written in x86-64 assembly as input, and it outputs x86-64 machine code.
+In practice, the source repository of a compiler project is used to build a multitude of compilers.
+Take, for example, the C frontend of the GNU Compiler Collection
+#footnote[https://gcc.gnu.org/ (Accessed on 10-06-2024.)]\; this frontend
+is commonly called `gcc`.
+If you look at the source code of `gcc`, it is not _just_ a 'C compiler', which is quite a vague term.
+The supported input languages are multiple variants—official and unofficial—of the C programming language standard, such as C89, C99, C11, C23.
+Then, the target format can be different: `gcc` can target x86-64, ARM64, RISC-V, PowerPC, SPARC, MIPS etc., each coming in their own sub-variants.
+Next, a compiler binary is usually created to run on a specific operating system, yet the source code repository can contain code for many of them: Windows, Linux, macOS, FreeBSD, FreeRTOS and many others.
+The operating system, of course, comes in multiple variants for each supported CPU architecture...

+The compilers described in this thesis all take source code written in the same version of the same programming language, unless stated otherwise.
+The compiler _binaries_ will be defined by the platform they are meant to be executed on; I will assume that, if compiler $C_A$, running on platform $P$, is used to compile compiler $C_B$, then $C_B$ will also run on platform $P$ and generate executables also running on $P$, unless stated otherwise.
+I distinguish platforms based on the $(sans("architecture"), sans("operating system"))$ pair.
+Examples include $(mono("x86-64"), mono("Linux"))$ and
+$(mono("ARM64"), mono("FreeBSD"))$.
+To keep this reasoning simple, I will exclude cross-compilation.

+Different versions of the source code of a compiler are usually compatible when it comes to the language they target.
+When the version of the source code is relevant, I will distinguish between compilers based on their targets, defined by the
+$(sans("architecture"), sans("operating system"), sans("version"))$-triplet.
+I assume that two compilers with the same version are compiled from the same source code.
+Thus, for reproducible compilers with the same triplet, there can be one 'legitimate' binary, and multiple 'illegitimate', or 'attacked' binaries.
+In the context of reproducible builds, their identities are established by comparing the byte values of the binary files.

 = Method <method>

 To answer the research questions, I picked the reference Go compiler, `gc` @gogc